 Hands falling asleep on the MTB?

-On the MTB, very wide handlebars are often seen – and they cause the hand to be awkwardly bent at the wrist.
-Additionally, vibrations are a problem that occurs particularly strongly offroad.
+On the MTB, very wide handlebars are often seen – and these cause the hand to bend unfavorably at the wrist.
+Additionally, vibrations are a problem, which occur particularly strongly offroad.

 - A slightly narrower handlebar or a handlebar with more backsweep would be a way to get the problem of numb hands under control.